-Oil and gas reservoirs are usually categorized as conventional or unconventional based on the characteristics of the rock and the techniques needed to extract hydrocarbons.
+Oil and gas reservoirs are usually categorized as conventional or unconventional based on the characteristics of the reservoir rock and the techniques needed to extract hydrocarbons.

 Conventional Reservoirs